Ann Schein Carlyss: Life and career

 Schein spent her early years in Evanston, Illinois, but she moved to Washington D.C. when she was 4.
 At age 5, she began her piano training with Glenn and Bessie Gunn.
 She went on to study at the Peabody Conservatory under the direction of Mieczyslaw Munz.
 She attended the Holton-Arms School.
 In 1961, she began lessons with Arthur Rubinstein.
 The next year, she performed a solo debut at Carnegie Hall, followed by a performance at the White House in 1963 for President and Mrs. John F. Kennedy.
 In 1965, she toured the Middle East and South Asia for the US State Department, and performed at the Cairo Opera House.

 In 1980, Ann Schein presented an entire season of the major Chopin repertoire in Lincoln Center's Alice Tully Hall, going through the entire Chopin cycle.
 From 1980 until 2000, when she retired, Ann was a member of the piano faculty at the Peabody Conservatory in Baltimore.
 She has been an Artist-Faculty member of the Aspen Music Festival and School since 1984 and is a sought-after adjudicator in major international music competitions.
+In 1991, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 During the summer of 2005, she opened the series of the complete Beethoven Sonatas performed by members of the piano faculty.
 The Washington International Piano Competition has established an award in Schein's and her mother's name.